-Under new executive leadership, UNRWA is modernizing organizational processes and structures, from human resource and broader management practices to fiduciary transparency, strategy communications, ethics, conduct and discipline, conflict resolution and more.
-Restructuring and new strategies are improving effectiveness and productivity across the Agency, ensuring that UNRWA is well-positioned to maximize opportunities in the digital sphere and approach securing resources in an innovative manner.
+Under the new executive leadership, UNRWA is modernizing organizational processes and structures, from human resources and broader management practices to fiduciary transparency, strategy communications, ethics, conduct and discipline, conflict resolution and more.
+This restructuring and the ensuing new strategies have improved effectiveness and productivity across the Agency, ensuring that UNRWA is well-positioned and recognized in the digital sphere, thus making it a great partner for donors seeking to support innovation.

 MODERNIZING LEADERSHIP AND MANAGEMENT